-Don’t go with blogging if you don’t have enough patients for the long-term.
-Become a successful blogger you have to be patient and work without thinking about profit.
+Don’t go with blogging if you have no patience for the long term.
+To become a successful blogger you have to wait and work hard without thinking about profit.

-2. Keep it simple
+2. Keep it Simple

-The key point of writing a blog post is to get people to read it.
-So it definitely makes sense when they remember your blog and what you offer so that they can come back and read your content again and again.
+The key point of writing any blog post is to get people to read it.
+So it definitely makes sense to make it simple and clear so that your audience comes back to read your content again and again.

-Now, If your domain name is DSLRcamerablogreview.com, there’s a 99% chance the reader will forget your blog name.
+Now, If your domain name is review360foryou.com, there’s a 99% chance the reader will forget your blog name.

 3. Use Abbreviations

 Using abbreviations means clearing your blog topic.
 Abbreviations are useful because they keep things short and smart, without removing your brand and identity.

 Let’s say you want to blog about WordPress, and the abbreviation of WordPress is WP.
 If your blog is about WordPress, you can use your own word with WP like Wpbeginner and Wpkube.